ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-filtering/index.md

 ## Enabling Filtering

 Filtering is enabled in the grid via the `filter` column definition attribute.
-Some example column definitions with filtering enabled are shown below:

 <snippet>
 |const gridOptions = {